checamon/SpiderCut/README.md

 # SpiderCut

-Lua game inspired by an old arcade game using LOVE2D for Linux.
+Lua game inspired by an old arcade game(Qix/Gals Panic) using LOVE2D for Linux.

 ## TO-DO